 Over the years, I collected my home tools to work on my automotive DIY repairs and house maintenance, so I had a good head start on the motorcycle tools I needed.

-However, if I was new to doing basic engine maintenance and got my first motorcycle, I wondered what the must-have tools for motorcycle owners are.
+However, if I was new to doing basic bike engine maintenance and got my first motorcycle(a cheap dual sport motorcycle that requires frequent bike upgrades), I wondered what the must-have tools for motorcycle owners are.

-Must Have Tools For Motorcycle Owners
+Must-Have Tools For Motorcycle Owners

 I also cover must have supplies for your motorcycle garage.

-I aim to list the tools I either have or had to purchase to do essential maintenance on my motorcycle, a TaoTao TBR7(TaoTao TBR7 Review & Specs).
+I aim to list the must-have motorcycle tools to do essential maintenance on my motorcycle(s), a TaoTao TBR7 motorcycle.
 Since the TBR7 Dual-sport bike is a special Chonda, it’s a bike not known for reliability and the performance under-performs in its stock version.
-To make it worse, these bikes are usually hard to find a professional mechanic to work on.
-Typically, the owner does all of the motorcycle’s maintenance, upgrades, and repairs.
-Something I knew when I bought the motorcycle.

 Must-Have Motorcycle Tools T.O.C.: